GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-sidenav-component/index.md

 How do you make slide out responsive sidenav components?
 Do you ever have more than 1, like one on both sides?
-I'd love to feature your solution in a YouTube video, make sure to tweet or comment with your code, it'll help everyone out!
+I'd love to feature your solution in a YouTube video, make sure to [tweet at me](https://twitter.com/argyleink) or comment in YouTube with your code, it'll help everyone out!